-- There are currently 7,126 learners with Additional Learning Needs (25% of the cohort) and most are making progress in mainstream and specialist settings. - Most pupils with additional learning needs are making good progress in line with their baseline assessments and expectations. - Most pupils within 'specific groups' are achieving suitable progress in line with their range of complex, individual needs. - Schools receive high quality support for ALN (Additional Learning Needs) transformation. - Carmarthenshire has expanded workforce capacity to meet the demands of delivering the new ways of working especially to support the provision of additional learning provision in mainstream schools.
-However, the duty to favour mainstream provision will necessitate further growth in central services to strengthen and build capacity in all areas and limit the requirement for growth in specialist setting provision and reconsiderations of school decisions. - A recent review of additional learning provision has resulted in the creation of a four-phase model recognising the importance of strengthening schools universal learning provision and ALP underpinning inclusion and equity for all identified need. - o Impact of ALN school quality assurance visits is evidenced through good outcomes in ESTYN inspections indicating that schools are well prepared and effectively embedding the new ALN system
+- There are currently 7,126 learners with Additional Learning Needs (25% of the cohort), and most are making progress in mainstream and specialist settings.
+We support the largest percentage of ALN pupils in Wales, 11.6% above the last recorded Welsh Average (Pupil Level Annual School Census 2023). - Most pupils with additional learning needs are making good progress in line with their baseline assessments and expectations. - Most pupils within 'specific groups' are achieving suitable progress in line with their range of complex, individual needs. - Schools receive high quality support for ALN (Additional Learning Needs) transformation. - Carmarthenshire has expanded workforce capacity to meet the demands of delivering the new ways of working specially to support the provision of additional learning provision in mainstream schools.
+However, the duty to favour mainstream provision will necessitate further growth in central services to strengthen and build capacity in all areas and limit the requirement for growth in specialist setting provision and reconsiderations of school decisions. - A recent review of additional learning provision has resulted in the creation of a four-phase model recognising the importance of strengthening schools universal learning provision and ALP underpinning inclusion and equity for all identified need. - o Impact of ALN school quality assurance visits is evidenced through good outcomes in ESTYN inspections indicating that schools are well prepared and effectively embedding the new ALN system.